 Significant problem areas include the lack of time between publication of the specifications and the start of teaching, the lack of funding and time for adequate CPD given the new requirements of teachers in terms of teaching content, and the simultaneous introduction of the new GCSE and A level when the A level is designed to build on the revised GCSE.

 ‘Severe’ and/or ‘unreliable’ grading

-The drop in candidate numbers for A level in Modern Foreign Languages has been exacerbated in recent years by annual complaints from schools that results are depressed by comparison with other subjects, and that outcomes are unpredictable and unreliable.
+The drop in candidate numbers for A level in Modern Foreign Languages has gone hand in hand in recent years by annual complaints from schools that results are depressed by comparison with other subjects, and that outcomes are unpredictable and unreliable.
 National statistics and internal school statistics tended to corroborate that concern, especially in light of the fact that cohorts in MFL typically contain a significant number of candidates with a native speaker advantage.
 The problem was seen to be particularly marked at the top end, with a relatively low number of A* results.

 At a time when schools have become highly concerned about league tables, and pupils in state and independent schools scrutinise internal and external statistics in order to ensure that they are avoiding subjects that might endanger their university entrance profile, this problem has exerted a considerable negative impact on numbers in MFL.

 Ofqual has been working with the exam boards and the MFL community – including HE involvement – to address these concerns and gain a better understanding of the parameters that may be contributing to actual and/or perceived grading anomalies.
-Early indications on the basis of A level results in the summer of 2016 are that this work is paying off.
-While there are still concerns in many quarters, the overall profile of results shows a significant rise in the number of candidates being awarded an A or A* in French, German and Spanish.
+In November 2018 they published their policy decision stating that they would not be making an adjustment to grading.

 Qualifications in ‘lesser-taught’ languages